mozilla/normandy/docs/user/actions/preference-experiment.rst

    1% of the Release channel, or similarly sized populations of other channels.
 Prevent New Enrollment
-   When checked, new participants will not be enrolled in the experiment, and existing participants will continue to run the experiment.
+   When checked, new participants will not be enrolled in the experiment, although existing participants will continue to run the experiment.
 When unchecked, new participants will continue to be enrolled based on the recipe filters.
 This is useful to prevent an experiment's population from growing while still collecting additional data from the users already enrolled.
 Branches
    A list of experiment branches, each with the following arguments: